osu-cdme/cdme-scangen/README.md

 ## To Develop

-1. Install autopep8
+1. We use `autopep8` for formatting.
+   - It depends on your editor, but in Visual Studio Code setting the editor setting "Format on Save" is recommended.

-2. Write new algorithms in the pyslm/genScan folder!
+You're good to start writing new algorithms in the pyslm/genScan folder!

 ## Attributions